Silver25/linux-delight/README.md

 All tests were done with each Linux distribution running first as a live session, and then second is an installation on the physical device.
 My decision to use real machine rather than virtual machine was because of two reasons:
 1. Laptop has Windows 10 Home installed so it need change to Linux [ can't be upgraded with Win 11 ]
-2. Testing Linux systems on real computer will give better and more realistic results for other interested in migration to Linux
+2. Testing Linux systems on real computer will give better and more realistic results for other interested in migration to Linux  <br><br>

 <details>
 <summary>Linux distros installed and fully functional <b style="color: yellow;">(open for more)</b></summary>